> Tempering

 -- Look for RSA_PUBLIC_KEY_FP and RSA_PUBLIC_KEY_2_FP (fingerprints)

-- Key-pair authentication does NOT require a password.
-This is the single most-tested trap on this topic.
+• Key-pair authentication does NOT require a password.
+This is the most common trap on the topic.
 The private key signs a JWT.
 That JWT is the entire credential.

-TYPE = SERVICEusers, key-pair (or OAuth / PAT / WIF) is required.
+• For TYPE = SERVICE users, key-pair (or OAuth / PAT / WIF) is required.
 Passwords are not an option for service users.

-In my EY Guidewire-to-Snowflake project, every pipeline service account uses key-pair.
-The pattern that scales cleanly: generate the key pair in a secrets manager, register the public key on a dedicated TYPE = SERVICE user, rotate quarterly using the second slot.
-Anyone who hardcoded passwords two years ago is now scrambling to migrate ahead of the October 2026 deadline.
+On a recent client project, every pipeline service account uses key-pair.
+The pattern that scales cleanly: generate the key pair in a secrets manager.
+Register the public key on a dedicated TYPE = SERVICE user.
+Rotate quarterly using the second slot.
+Anyone who hardcoded passwords two years ago is now scrambling to migrate before the October 2026 deadline.

-- MFA: By default, SSO users do not trigger Snowflake MFA — Snowflake relies on the IdP to enforce strong authentication.
-If you want defense-in-depth, layer Snowflake MFA on top using an authentication policy with
+• MFA: By default, SSO users do not trigger Snowflake MFA.
+Snowflake relies on the IdP to enforce strong authentication.
+For defense-in-depth, layer Snowflake MFA on top using an authentication policy with ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION = 'ALL'.

-- Where it shines: BI tools (Tableau, Power BI, Looker), data apps, partner integrations, Snowpark sessions — anywhere you want token-based access instead of stored credentials.
+• Where it shines: BI tools (Tableau, Power BI, Looker), data apps, partner integrations, and Snowpark sessions.
+Anywhere you want token-based access instead of stored credentials.

 The shortest way to keep them separate: SSO/SAML is for humans logging in.
 OAuth is for tools acting on behalf of humans.